 5. Drive the Screw

-Press the trigger and gently push the screw against the surface of the drywall until it bites.
+Press the trigger and gently push the screw against the surface of the drywall until it bites into the material.
 At this point, the screw will feed itself in.
-When you have reached the desired depth, the clutch will disengage the motor.
+When you have reached the set depth, the clutch will disengage the motor to prevent it from going any deeper.

 Top Tip